CIS-566-2018/homework-2-implicit-surfaces-githublsx/README.md

 4. Read the documenation for dat.gui below.
 Update the gui with a parameter to also change uniform color.
 5. Add a toggle to render in wireframe.
 6. Write a custom shader of your choosing and add a toggle to switch shaders.
 You must use a trig function to modify vertex position or fragment color.
+7. Feel free to update any of the files when writing your code.
+The implementation of the OpenGLRenderer is currently very simple.

 ## Resources
 - Javascript modules https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import